smmckay/quex-mirror/doc/source/02-syntax/token-id-definition.rst

             ...

-The command line option ``--foreign-token-id-file-show`` triggers the display of all token identifiers that have been detected.
+The command line option ``--foreign-token-id-file-show`` triggers the display of all token identifiers that have been detected in the given token-id specification file.
 When applied to the aforementioned file, the corespondent output will be

 .. code-block:: bash